Minimally Invasive Spinal Fusion

 There is also a risk that your surgery will not effectively get rid of your pain.
 Or the surgery might cause a different type of persistent pain at the graft site.

 One side effect of all spinal fusion surgeries is decreased flexibility of your spine.
 Usually, this limits motion only a small amount and isn’t a major problem in the short term.
-But after many years, it may lead to more stress on the nearby parts of your spine.
+However after many years, it may lead to more stress on the nearby parts of your spine.

 Your own risk for complications may vary based on your age, the surgical approach, the anatomy of your back problem, and your other health conditions.
 Ask your healthcare provider about the risks that most apply to you.